Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Revising the Select Query II

-Query the names of all American cities in CITY with populations larger than 120,000.
-The CountryCode for America is USA.
+`Query the names of all American cities in CITY with populations larger than 120,000.
+The CountryCode for America is USA.`

-### Input Format

 The CITY table is described as follows:
 | Field       | Type         |